ucsb-cs148-w24/project-pj01-universityclothing/team/TESTING.md

 ### Short-Term Goals

-- **Expand Existing Test Coverage**: Our immediate goal is to increase the coverage of unit and component tests.
+- **Expand Existing Test Coverage**: Our immediate goal is to increase the coverage of unit and component tests with jest.
 This includes adding more comprehensive tests for new components and functionalities as they are developed.
+We believe by increasing the coverage, it will allow us to generate a more coherent project.

 ### Long-Term Goals